MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/technical-reference/ExecutionSummaryPlugin.md

-Provides the ability to record activity of requests that pass through proxy and generate a summary report from that activity.
+Records activity of requests that pass through proxy and generate a summary report from that activity.

 ## Plugin instance definition